wp-plugins/polylang/readme.txt

 = 1.6.4 =

 * fix: a new post is assigned the wrong (untranslated) default category if no category is assigned by the user
+* fix: the home links now have the right scheme even if PLL_CACHE_HOME_URL is not set to false

 = 1.6.3 (2015-01-09) =